 Guide: Everything you need to know before you head to the Thanksgiving Day Parade

-The classic New York City celebration, featuring balloons, fantasy floats, performances and celebrity appearances is back in-person for its 95th year.
+The classic New York City celebration, features balloons, fantasy floats, performances and celebrity appearances.

 Below is everything you need to know before you head to the parade: